Skip to content

 Absolutely not!
 Different probiotic species and strains have been shown to have unique properties and exert their effects in different parts of the intestines, so it is important with probiotics to select a potent formula containing particular strains that support your specific health needs.

-When purchasing probiotics it is recommended to choose a formula with guaranteed viability of probiotic strains, that have been well-researched and documented in their ability to survive the acidic stomach environment and bile salts.
-Research should also give evidence that the bacteria is able to proliferate well and colonise in the upper and lower intestines where they exert their probiotic benefits.
+When purchasing a probiotic supplement, it is recommended to choose a formula with guaranteed viability of probiotic strains, that have been well-researched and documented in their ability to survive the acidic stomach environment and bile salts.
+Find out more by reading: Do probiotics survive to reach the gut alive?
+Research should also give evidence that the bacteria are able to proliferate well and colonise in the upper and lower intestines where they exert their probiotic benefits.

 To go even deeper, please have a read of our page dedicated to 'The Cure-All Myth'.